x86-512/Old-Projects/README.md

-Note:
-For certain reasons, I cannot include all of my old projects on here (either because they had a lot of profanity in them or they were fan-made games that I cannot legally distribute)
+This is aa library of my old projects that I found on my hard drive.
+I decided to upload certain "projects" to this repository.